coy0tecode/Trump-Approval-Ratings/README.md

 Adjusted Disapproval by Grade - bar graph comparing adjusted disapproval ratings Adjusted Averages Comparison by Grade - bar graph comparing adjusted ratings ordered by grade

-Summary HTML file now available.
+Summary HTML file now available (it is currently too large for Github to display, so it has to be downloaded and viewed).